tschmidt/liquid-awesome-codeblock/README.md

     {% endawesome_codeblock %}

 You can choose to highlight specific lines within your code block as well.
 Just supply a comma separated list of line numbers.
+Setting this option will automatically set `show_line_numbers` to `true`.

     {% awesome_codeblock highlight:"2,3,4,7" %}
       code goes here